coder-zs-cse/genai-guiding-support-chat/README.md

 ## Key Components
 CopilotKit Integration > This project uses the following hooks from CopilotKit:

-- useCopilotAction: For handling tour-related actions
+- useCopilotAction: For handling tour generating actions.
-- useCopilotReadable: For reading and understanding the app context
+- useCopilotReadable: For reading and understanding the application context.
-- useCopilotChatSuggestions: For generating chat suggestions during the tour
+- useCopilotChatSuggestions: For generating chat suggestions for guiding tours.